-A WordPress Email Opt-in Form Plugin is a plugin that you can use to collect the email addresses of your website’s visitors.
-This allows you to build a list of email subscribers who can be contacted with new blog posts, products, or other offers.
+A WordPress Email Opt-in Form Plugin can be used to collect the email addresses of your website’s visitors.
+You can use it to build a list of email subscribers who can be contacted with new blog posts, products, or other offers.

 Recommended Plugin: Thrive Leads (paid).

-Gallery Plugins: A WordPress Gallery Plugin is a plugin that you can use to add photo galleries to your website.
-This allows you to showcase your best work on your blog, or engage with your visitors by creating photo contests and other engaging content.
+Gallery Plugins: A WordPress Gallery Plugin can be used to add photo galleries to your website.
+You can use it to showcase your best work on your blog, or engage with your visitors by creating photo contests and other engaging content.